 Don’t Go Bankrupt: Managing Technical Costs, All Things Open, October 2019

-Supercharging Ember Octane with TypeScript, EmberConf Workshop, March 2019 — an invited three-hour workshop building on the success of a similar workshop the year prior
+Supercharging Ember Octane with TypeScript, EmberConf Workshop, March 2019 — an invited three-hour workshop afte the previous year’s success

 Rust and WebAssembly, Denver/Boulder Rust Meetup, May 2018

 Chris Krycho: TypeScript and Ember js - Why and How?, EmberATX, April 2018

 TypeScript Up Your Ember.js App, EmberConf Workshop, March 2018

 Becoming a Contributor, Rust Belt Rust 2017, October 2017